tpcarlson/synth-diy/sycamore/FIRMWARE.md

 Unzip the firmware.zip somewhere on your computer, then copy the extracted files over to the CIRCUITPY drive.
 You can overwrite the code.py file already present.

-Once you're done, the disk's contents should look like this.
+Once you're done, the disk's contents should look like this although newer firmware has more files.
 You may be missing the boot_out.txt:

 ![](images/firmware.png)